theagentwo-wq/New-KPI-Dashboard/README.md

 1.  **Review this `README.md` file in its entirety before starting any new task.** It contains critical information about how the project is managed and configured.
 2. If any part of a request is unclear, or if it seems to conflict with the information in this document, you **must** ask for clarification before taking any action.
+3.  **Never look for local files.** All project code and configuration lives in the Firebase Studio and GitHub.
+The local file system is not part of the development workflow.